 When I was living in Korea, one of the things I was able to do was attend a Kpop concert!
 GOT7 is a group that I am familiar with and I have actually been to one of their concerts before.
 It was back in Summer 2018 when they were doing a North America tour.
 I didn’t know much about them then but my brother really wanted a concert buddy so I went.
 It was a complete blast!
 I had so much fun despite only knowing maybe three songs lol.
 I became a fan directly after.

 So when I heard that GOT7 was having another tour and it was happening while I was IN KOREA, there was no question about it, I was going to get to that concert.
 And guess who got tickets to see them for their Spinning Top tour???

-Let me just say that going into it, I was super nervous because I have heard how extremely difficult and nerve wracking it is to buy concert tickets for a Kpop act.
-All the blog posts I’ve seen and forums I’ve visited of people sharing their experiences of buying tickets was enough to make me not even want to attempt getting tickets.
+I was super nervous because I’ve heard how extremely difficult and nerve wracking it is to buy concert tickets for a Kpop act.
+All the blog and forums I’ve visited of people sharing their experiences of buying tickets was enough to make me not even want to attempt getting tickets.
 Even my brother said that when he bought our tickets back in 2018, it was a stressful experience.
 But at the end of the day I really wanted to go so I gathered as much information as I could and it was a success!

 So let’s get right into it.

 1.)
 I was living in Korea and I had a Korean phone number and bank card .
 Because of this, I was able to purchase from the actual Melon ticketing website.
 Melon expects you to have a Korean phone number for validation purposes.
 In Korea, you need a Korean phone number to do a lot of things online.
 I also had a Korean bank card.
 The Melon site does not allow purchases with foreign bank cards.